kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

 Make sure the server is running, before using these.

   * The game server comes in a built-in graphical interface for monitoring the status of the game.
 It is available at http://localhost:5000/.
     - The related code is under `cw/static`.
-All this page does is that it makes a GET request to `/status` using jQuery, and then updates the board, scores, and status on the page.
+All this page does is that it makes a GET request at every 0.2 sec to `/status` using jQuery, and then updates the board, scores, and status text on the page.
   * `test.py` is a test script that makes a simple (fixed) sequence of moves on behalf of both players.
-As a first step, you could load the game monitor in the browser, then run test.py, to see what happens.
+As a first step, you could load the game monitor in a browser, then run `test.py`, to see what happens.

 Some notes for development: